Introducing Pop Jots, a New Marketing Agency That Uses Writing to Help Business Grow

-Strategic communication expert and filmmaking professional Jason R. Starr is excited to announce the official launch of his new marketing company, Pop Jots, in Pleasant Grove, Utah, on Jan.
-13, 2022.
+SALT LAKE CITY, Jan.
+13, 2022 /PRNewswire-PRWeb/ -- Strategic Communication Expert and Filmmaking Professional, Jason R. Starr, is excited to announce the official launch of his new marketing company, Pop Jots, in Pleasant Grove, Utah on January 13, 2022.
 Pop Jots offers a variety of writing, copywriting, and advertising services to various businesses across the country.
 These services help businesses stand out, attract more customers, and grow.

 Pop Jots was founded by Starr in 2021 under the parent company of Pop Radish Communications, LLC in Pleasant Grove, Utah.
 The company uses customized writing, copywriting, and advertising to help businesses stand out, connect with customers, and build stronger brands.
 It provides services to startups, non-profit, food, finance, education, family, self-help, and creative professionals.